Sauceke/LoveMachine/docs/README.md

 - **Pressure Update Interval (seconds)** How much time it takes for this device to change pressure, in seconds.
 Defaults to 5.

-You may also want to:

-- **Save device assignments:** If enabled, the Threesome Role and Body Part attributes will be saved for all devices.
-Disabled by default.

 ### Intiface Settings

 - **WebSocket host:** The URL of the host Intiface is running on.
 Should be `ws://127.0.0.1` unless